 It functions by means of moving forwards and backwards, through contradiction and questioning.

 This creative approach also portrays “real” situations and experiences in purely subjective staged representations.
 This mixture of reality and staged art gives us the True Lies of the exhibition title.

 Women tend to dominate the people featured in Hausner’s paintings, also assuming roles that might typically be played by a male protagonist.

 Women are a pivotal element in my work.
 In my pictures they act as representatives of all genders….I process the human themes with a female cast.

-Quite apart from the themes and constructed scenes, the paintings I’ve seen immediately impress through their colour and often stark facial expressions (the eyes hold the clue).
+Quite apart from the themes and constructed scenes, the paintings immediately impress through their use of colour and the often stark facial expressions (the eyes hold the clue).
 The exhibition gives you a chance to grasp the genius of one of Austria’s most important contemporary painters.

 Dates and tickets

 Enjoy Hausner’s oeuvre from April 30th, 2021 to August 8th, 2021.
 A normal ticket* for the Albertina museum gets you into the exhibition.
 Alternatively, a Vienna Pass sightseeing ticket allows one-time free entry.